 Annjeanette Wiese (Ph.D., Comparative Literature) is Associate Chair and Director of Undergraduate Studies of the Humanities Program at the University of Colorado, Boulder.
 She has published articles on experimental fiction and narrative in College Literature, Journal of Narrative Theory, Prose Studies, Frontiers of Narrative Studies, and Narrative (forthcoming Oct.
 2021).
-Her manuscript Narrative Truthiness: The Logic of Complex Truth in Hybrid (Non)Fiction will be published fall 2021 as a part of the University of Nebraska Press’s Frontiers of Narrative Series.
+Her book Narrative Truthiness: The Logic of Complex Truth in Hybrid (Non)Fiction will be published Oct.
+1, 2021 as a part of the University of Nebraska Press’s Frontiers of Narrative Series.
 She is currently working on a project in which she explores the narratological lessons we can learn from experimental or unnatural narrative.

 - HUMN 1110/1120: Introduction to Humanities (previously 1010/1020)

 - HUMN 2000: Methods and Approaches to Humanities

 - Narrative Truthiness: The Logic of Complex Truth in Hybrid (Non)Fiction (2021, University of Nebraska Press).

 - “Replacing Omniscience: Superior Knowledge and Narratorial Access,” Narrative 29.3 (2021): 321-38.

 - “Who Says?
 Problematic Narration in Paul Auster’s City of Glass.”
 Special issue, “Experimental Literature and Narrative Theory,” ed.
 Brian Richardson.
 Frontiers of Narrative Studies 3.2 (2017): 304-318.

 - “Telling What Is True: Truthiness and Fictional Truths in Hybrid (Non)Fiction.”
 Prose Studies 37.1 (2015): 66-82.
 View article.